wotakumoe/wotaku/docs/misc.md

 | ^^           | AniList      | Only adds Japanese light novels from reputed publishers. |
 | ^^           | ^^           | If explicitly labeled as Light Novel by publishers or retailers. |

 </Collapsible>

-::: tip Tracker related utility sites
+::: info Tracker related utility sites
 Visit the [**tracker utility**](#tracker) section for tracker stats and data transfer between sites.
 :::